 6th & I is an historic synagogue at the intersection of 6th and I streets in Northwest.
 It is fairly large and has pew seating on the main floor and the balconies.
 There are concessions at some shows, but no food is allowed in the area where the shows are.
 Gallery Place Metro is nearby.
 Availability and cost of parking varies depending on what is happening at Verizon Center.

-Slash Run is classic burger joint with vegan options and a good beer selection.
+Slash Run is closing as soon as its lease runs out.
+While it lasts it is classic burger joint with vegan options and a good beer selection.
 It has booths in front and a raised area with a bar in back.
 Bands play on the floor in the front window.
 The only bathroom I found was a one - holer, but there may be more.
 Parking in the neighborhood is residential parking until 8:30 and is rather scarce.
 Slash Run is located at 201 Upshur Street in Northwest DC.
 (202) 838-9929.

 Songbyrd Music House has apparently moved to 540 Penn Street in Northeast DC.
 The new venue has a 200 person capacity.
 Tickets are by Dice.
 They have some food, but they are also near many restaurants.
 There is outdoor seating for food and drinks.
 Beer selection is limited but has some good ones.They also have a few cocktails, som of them in cans.